Coed Gym - Hintonburg (Mon) Rules

 We will stop time when the score is within 2 goals in the last 2 minutes of the game.
 If tied, the clock will continue to run.

-•If a team gets a (10) goal lead at any point during a game, the game is over by mercy.
-Teams or players require approval to use the remainder of the floor time; however, it will be run time, without stats and referees.
+• If a team gets a (10) goal lead at any point during a game, the game is officially over by mercy.
+Teams or players can request to use the remainder of the floor time as long as league officials approve.
+If approved, play must finish 10 minutes prior to the start of the next game.
+There will be no faceoffs or stats kept and a league official must be present.

 •The scorekeeper holds the right to change the clock to run time to ensure we stay on schedule.
 Should this take place, both teams will be notified.